-- Download the Contrast Installer (page 668) from the Contrast Hub or by using curl commands (page 667). - Review the sizing recommendations. (page 666)
+- Download the Contrast Installer (page 672) from the Contrast Hub or by using curl commands (page 671). - Review the sizing recommendations. (page 670)

 Requirement Recommended Minimum Notes OS Architecture 64-bit 64-bit Due to memory requirements, the Contrast application can only run on 64-bit architectures.
 Operating system RHEL 8.6 RHEL/CentOS 7 Microsoft Windows 2019 Ubuntu 18.04 LTS or higher (up to 20.04 LTS) RHEL/CentOS 7 Microsoft Windows 2012 R2 or higher Ubuntu 16.04 LTS Support for CentOS 6 ended on December 1, 2020.
 Java Java is bundled with the install er.
-MySQL installer. • Beginning with Contrast 3.9.
-For on-premises customers using Contrast versions 3.8.11 or prior, MySQL 5.7.23 is bundled with the installer.
+MySQL For on-premises customers using Contrast versions 3.8.11 or prior, MySQL 5.7.23 is bundled with the installer.
 Beginning with Contrast 3.9.0, MySQL 8 is bundled with the Linux on-premises installer.
 Beginning with Contrast 3.9.3, MySQL 8 is bundled with the Linux and Windows on-premises installer.
-If you experience issues, conta act Support.
+If you experience issues, contact Support.

-- For on-premises customers using MySQL 8 (which has binary logging enabled by default), the system variable log_bin_trust_function_creators must be set to ON so that Contrast can create stored procedures.
-For more details, see MySQL documentation. - For on-premises customers using MySQL 8, the system variable local_infile must be set to ON so that Contrast can accept CSV files to help the import of SCA data.
+- For on-premises customers using MySQL 8 (which has binary logging enabled by default), the system variable log\bin\trust\function\creators must be set to ON so that Contrast can create stored procedures.
+For more details, see MySQL documentation. - For on-premises customers using MySQL 8, the system variable local\infile must be set to ON so that Contrast can accept CSV files to help the import of SCA data.
 For more details, see ☑ Security Considerations for LOAD DATA LOCAL.